 When questioning the use of collagen supplementation, it does make sense that the digestive system breaks this protein down into a different form that is not equivalent to the collagen actually found in your skin.
 Reasonably many medical experts actively advocate this perspective to help people make more informed decisions on its usage.

-However researchers are finding evidence for the opposite paradigm.
-It is possible for a hydrolyzed version of collagen to be broken down by your body and converted into novel proteins which can be safely used by the body and even improve the wellness of your hair, skin and nails.
+However, researchers are finding evidence for the opposite paradigm.
+It is possible for a hydrolyzed version of collagen to be broken down by your body and converted into novel proteins that can be safely used by the body and even improve the wellness of your hair, skin, and nails.